-Prior to joining the Brennan Center in 2007, Lee served as a law clerk to the Honorable Gerard E. Lynch in the U.S. District Court for the Southern District of New York.
+Before her current work at the Brennan Center, Lee represented indigent criminal defendants in federal court.
+Previously she served as a law clerk to the Honorable Gerard E. Lynch in the U.S. District Court for the Southern District of New York.